jdblischak/smk-simple-slurm/examples/README.md

 # Examples

-Each directory contains an exampe usage of the simple slurm profile.
+Each directory contains an example usage of the simple slurm profile.
 You can run them on your cluster to confirm the expected behavior.

 * `dynamic-resources` - Increase memory for a rule on restart after each failed